nipreps/dmriprep-viewer/.github/ISSUE_TEMPLATE/documentation_improvement.md

 ---
 name: Documentation improvement
 about: Create a report to help us improve the documentation.
 Alternatively you can just open a pull request with the suggested change.
-title: ''
+title: ""
-labels: 'documentation'
+labels: "documentation"
-assignees: ''
+assignees: ""
 ---

 #### Describe the issue linked to the documentation